 Easy Blueberry Zucchini Bread

-- 1 stick Unsalted Butter, softened *see note about salted butter
+- 1 stick Unsalted Butter, melted and cooled

 - ½ cup Sugar

-- 2 tablespoons Greek yogurt, or any kind of milk
+- 2 tablespoons Greek yogurt, or sour cream

 - 1 teaspoon Sea Salt

-- 1 cup Unbleached All-Purpose Flour, reserve 1 teaspoon
+- 1 cup All-Purpose Flour, reserve 1 tablespoon

 - 1 teaspoon Baking Soda